rsbmagalhaes/vm/README.md

 Schematics uses [Terraform](https://www.terraform.io/) as the infrastructure as code engine.
 With this template, you can provision and manage infrastructure as a single unit.

-See the [Terraform provider docs](https://ibm-bluemix.github.io/tf-ibm-docs/) for available resources for the IBM Cloud. **Note**: To create the resources that this template requests, your IBM Cloud Infrastructure (Softlayer) and IBM Cloud account must have sufficient permissions.
+See the [Terraform provider docs](https://ibm-bluemix.github.io/tf-ibm-docs/) for available resources for the IBM Cloud. **Note**: To create the resources that this template requests, your [IBM Cloud Infrastructure (Softlayer) account](https://console.bluemix.net/docs/iam/mnginfra.html#managing-infrastructure-access) and [IBM Cloud account](https://console.bluemix.net/docs/iam/mngiam.html#iammanidaccser) must have sufficient permissions.

 ## Create an environment with this template